 Gmail not working?
 Check Google Status Dashboard

 This is a little tongue in cheek, but often when you’re having trouble with your Google account, removing the account from your mobile device and setting it back up again will resolve a lot of problems.
-The beauty of a Google account is that everything is stored in Google’s servers — your mail, your documents, your movies and videos, etc. All of those will come back, once you reset up your account.
+The beauty of a Google account is that everything is stored in Google’s servers — your mail, your documents, your movies, videos, and more.
+All of those will come back, once you reset up your account.
 It is a nuclear option of sorts, but it’s also the easiest way to wipe everything and bring it all back.
 It’s nuclear, but simple.

-To do so, go into your settings area -> Accounts -> Google -> (tap the account you want to remove) -> tap the ellipsis in the upper right corner -> Remove account.
+To do so, go to Settings > Accounts, select your Google account, tap on the three vertical dots at the top right corner, and tap on Remove.
 Keep in mind that the process may be slightly different depending on your device and Android version.

 One of the most common reasons someone loses access to their Gmail account is because they have forgotten their password.
 Not everyone can use the passphrase “MargaretThatcheris100%sexy,” so we get it.
 Fortunately, Google has a number of tools you can use to recover that password.
 Fair warning — it’s not a lot of fun.

 First, it’s critical that you set up alternative contact methods attached to your Google account.
 Log in to your Gmail account, click your profile pic in the upper right corner, and then select “Manage your Google account.”
 Tap the “Security” tab and locate the “Ways we can verify it’s you” option.
 Next, make sure the two options — Recovery Email and Recovery Phone — are filled out.
 These are the recovery methods you can use to get access to your account back.

 Two-step verification issues